SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 ## Design Principles

-Our benchmarking framework introduces a novel tournament-style methodology that follows five principles:
+Our benchmarking framework introduces a comprehensive evaluation methodology that follows five principles:

 1. **Reproducibility**: Fixed random seeds, deterministic algorithms
 2. **Statistical Validity**: Multiple runs, hypothesis testing
 3. **Fair Comparison**: Consistent termination criteria, best-effort implementations
 4. **Comprehensive Coverage**: Diverse problem types and dimensions
-5. **Family-Based Competition**: Tournament structure that selects the best variants from each optimizer family
+5. **Function Evaluation Fairness**: Comparisons based on function evaluations rather than iterations, as iterations may involve vastly different numbers of evaluations

-## Tournament-Style Evaluation
+## Two-Phase Evaluation System

 Traditional optimization benchmarks often suffer from selection bias, where specific hyperparameter choices favor certain methods.
-Our tournament approach addresses this by:

-1. **Optimizer Families**: Grouping related algorithms (e.g., QQN variants, L-BFGS variants, Adam variants)
-2. **Preliminary Rounds**: Running all variants within each family to identify champions
-3. **Championship Round**: Comparing the best variant from each family for final rankings
-4. **Statistical Validation**: Ensuring differences are statistically significant

-This methodology ensures that each algorithmic approach is represented by its best-performing variant, eliminating bias from suboptimal hyperparameter choices.
+Our two-phase evaluation system provides comprehensive comparison:

+**Phase 1 - Convergence Speed (Winners)**:
+* Algorithms that successfully converge are ranked by the total function evaluations needed to achieve a threshold
+* The threshold is chosen to be roughly the median of the best results over a calibration run
+* This measures efficiency for algorithms that can solve the problem

+**Phase 2 - Best Effort (Non-convergers)**:
+* For algorithms that fail to reach the threshold, we compare the best objective value achieved
+* All algorithms terminate after a fixed number of function evaluations
+* This ensures fair comparison even when some methods cannot solve the problem

+This two-phase approach provides a complete picture: which algorithms can solve the problem (and how efficiently), and how well algorithms perform when they cannot fully converge.

 ## Algorithm Implementations

-We evaluate 21 optimizer variants organized into families:
+We evaluate 21 optimizer variants:

-* **QQN Family** (7 variants): Different line search methods including Backtracking, Strong Wolfe, Golden Section, Bisection, Moré-Thuente, and Cubic-Quadratic Interpolation
+* **QQN Variants** (7): Different line search methods including Backtracking, Strong Wolfe, Golden Section, Bisection, Moré-Thuente, and Cubic-Quadratic Interpolation
-* **L-BFGS Family** (3 variants): Standard, Aggressive, and Conservative configurations
+* **L-BFGS Variants** (3): Standard, Aggressive, and Conservative configurations
-* **Trust Region Family** (3 variants): Standard, Aggressive, and Conservative configurations
+* **Trust Region Variants** (3): Standard, Aggressive, and Conservative configurations
-* **Gradient Descent Family** (4 variants): Basic GD, Momentum, Nesterov acceleration, and Weight Decay
+* **Gradient Descent Variants** (4): Basic GD, Momentum, Nesterov acceleration, and Weight Decay
-* **Adam Family** (4 variants): Standard Adam, Fast (high learning rate), AMSGrad, and AdamW
+* **Adam Variants** (4): Standard Adam, Fast (high learning rate), AMSGrad, and AdamW

-The tournament structure first identifies the best variant within each family for each problem, then compares these champions to determine overall winners.

 All implementations use consistent convergence criteria:

-* Function tolerance: problem-dependent, chosen based on median best value in preliminary tournament
+* Function tolerance: problem-dependent, chosen based on median best value in calibration phase
 * Maximum function evaluations: configurable (1,000)
 * Optimizers may have additional criteria like gradient norm thresholds, but are generally set to allow sufficient exploration.